RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 The main point of entry to a Shadertoy shader is the ``mainImage`` function.
-``mainImage`` has two parameters, ``fragColor`` and ``fragCoord``, which correspond to ``COLOR`` and ``FRAGCOORD`` in Godot, respectively.
-These parameters are handled automatically in Godot, so you do not need to include them as parameters yourself.
-Anything in the ``mainImage`` function should be copied into the ``fragment`` function when porting to Godot.
+``mainImage`` has two parameters, ``fragColor`` and ``fragCoord``, which correspond to ``COLOR`` and ``FRAGCOORD`` in Rebel Shading Language, respectively.
+These parameters are handled automatically in Rebel Engine, so you do not need to include them as parameters yourself.
+Anything in the ``mainImage`` function should be copied into the ``fragment`` function when porting to Rebel Shading Language.

 Variables
 ^^^^^^^^^

 In order to make writing fragment shaders straightforward and easy, Shadertoy handles passing a lot of helpful information from the main program into the fragment shader for you.
-A few of these have no equivalents in Godot because Godot has chosen not to make them available by default.
-This is okay because Godot gives you the ability to make your own uniforms.
+A few of these have no equivalents in Rebel Shading Language because Rebel has chosen not to make them available by default.
+This is okay because Rebel Shading Language gives you the ability to make your own uniforms.
 For variables whose equivalents are listed as "Provide with Uniform", users are responsible for creating that uniform themselves.
 The description gives the reader a hint about what they can pass in as a substitute.